SlowSnowFox/advanced_lane_finding/README.md

 I first experimented with different source and destination points before I ended up with the points that can be found under pipeline/find_lines.py.
 The experimentation setup can be found under parameter_adjustment check_perspective_transform.py I then used these fixed points to do the perspective transform in the pipeline(the class is PerspectiveAdjuster in pipeline/filter_classes)
 Here are 2 example images.
-One used on the binary mask and the second one used on the original image.
+One used on the binary mask and the second one was used on the original image.
 ![alt text][img4]
 ![alt text][img5]